 Clutter makes you unable to find what you have.

-You’ll waste a lot of time and energy searching through cupboards and closets when the clutter has started taking over.
+When the clutter has started taking over, you’ll waste a lot of time and energy searching through cupboards and closets.
 This winter, I missed out on an opportunity to go skating with my kids because I simply couldn’t find my ice skates anywhere.
 I eventually found them, but not before the skating season was over.

 Clutter encourages you to spend money.